DIAGNijmegen/neural-odes-segmentation/README.md

 # Neural Ordinary Differential Equations for Semantic Segmentation

+*Accepted to Medical Imaging meets NeurIPS workshop at NeurIPS 2019*

 Automated medical image segmentation plays a key role in quantitative research and diagnostics.
 Convolutional neural networks based on the U-Net architecture are the state-of-the-art.
 A key disadvantage is the hard-coding of the receptive field size,